Introducing this Guide

 This guide will offer practical advice on meditation retreats, as well as where to actually go.

-In the Portland area, I will list retreats from all Buddhist lineages, but for the rest of the United States and Asia, I will explicitly stick to my tradition: Theravada Buddhism / Vipassana / Insight Meditation.
+As I’m based out of Portland, Oregon in the USA, there will be a section for local meditators of retreats from all Buddhist lineages.
+However, for the rest of the United States, Europe, Asia, and beyond, I will explicitly stick to my tradition: Theravada Buddhism / Vipassana / Insight Meditation.

 Table of Contents